Man Hunt (1985 film)

 Man Hunt (original title: Cane arrabbiato) is a 1985 Western drama film directed by Fabrizio De Angelis and starring Ethan Wayne, Henry Silva, Bo Svenson, and Ernest Borgnine.

 Plot

+"When You Have Been Wrongly Jailed, The Only Thing On Your Mind Is Justice."

 Wayne plays a nameless cowboy in modern-day Arizona who buys two horses at a fair but who is then arrested for theft because he failed to get the papers which would prove his ownership.
 He's sentenced to prison but escapes and begins a desperate search to find the man who sold him the horses.